 We expect that additional U.S. federal healthcare reform measures will be adopted in the future, any of which could limit the amounts that the U.S. federal government will pay for healthcare products and services, which could result in reduced demand for our current or any future vaccine candidates or additional pricing pressures.
-For example, it is possible that additional governmental action is taken to address the COVID-19 pandemic.
+Further, it is possible that additional governmental action is taken in response to the ongoing COVID-19 pandemic.
+For example, on August 6, 2020, the current U.S. President's administration issued another executive order instructing the federal government to develop a list of "essential" medicines and purchase them and other medical supplies from U.S. manufacturers instead of foreign companies, in an effort to reduce regulatory barriers to domestic pharmaceutical manufacturing and catalyze manufacturing technologies needed to keep drug prices low and the production of drug products in the United States.
 We cannot predict the likelihood, nature or extent of government regulation that may arise from future legislation or administrative action in the United States or any other jurisdiction.
 If we or any third parties we may engage are slow or unable to adapt to changes in existing or new requirements or policies, or if we or such third parties are not able to maintain regulatory compliance, our current or any future vaccine candidates we may develop may lose any regulatory approval that may have been obtained and we may not achieve or sustain profitability.